What is Bitcoin and cryptocurrency?

 How does Bitcoin work?

-Blockchain is a network of computers that all have access to every Bitcoin transaction that takes place.
+Blockchain is a network of computers that all have access to every transaction that takes place.

-Each time a Bitcoin transaction is completed, the entire network is updated with this information so it can be validated by users on the network.
+Each time a Bitcoin or other cryptocurrency transaction is completed, the entire network is updated with this information so it can be validated by users on the network.
 This should prevent counterfeiting or double spending.

 The transaction information on the network is encoded using cryptography, which keeps the transaction data secure and prevents anyone from tracking who it belongs to.